sprollucy/Sweatbot-Beta/README.md

 - Fixed Settings saving and loading.
 All changed settings should carry over from version to version
 - Fixed blerp checkbox from not staying toggled
 - Changed blerp integration system to use regex magic to find the user.
 This should fix it not working
+- Added Test Command button to the Command Builder Menu
+- Added rate limit controls.
+This Adds a delay between processing messages, which can help command accuracy if users are spamming commands

 1.0.0.80-alpha
 - Fixed !sweatbot from showing incorrect state